-Generating Stereoscopic Images.
-Since only a few 3D applications natively support stereoscopic viewing on AS displays, in most cases we have to adapt also the 3D content in order to generate stereocopic images (see Figure 4 (step 3)).
+Since only a few 3D applications natively support stereoscopic viewing on AS displays, in most cases we have to adapt also the 3D content in order to generate stereoscopic images (see Figure 4 (step 3)).
 There are two techniques for making an existing 3D application stereoscopic.
 The first one is to trace and cache all 3D function calls and execute them twice, once for each eye.
-The alternative exploits image warping techniques.
-This technique performs a reprojection of the monoscopic image with respect to the values stored in the depth buffer.
+The alternative exploits image-warping techniques.
+This technique performs are projection of the monoscopic image with respect to the values stored in the depth buffer.
 Image warping has the shortcoming that not all the scene content potentially visible from both eyes is presented in a single monoscopic image, and thus pixel filling approaches have to be applied [10].
-Hence, we use the first approach, catch all 3D function calls in a display list, apply off-axis stereographic rendering, and render the content in the even and odd columns for the left respectively right eye with respect to the head position as described in Section 4.

-Fig. 5.
-Example screenshot of desktop with mono- as well as stereoscopic content shown (left) in anaglyph and (right) vertical interlaced mode
+Hence, we use the first approach, catch all 3D function calls in a display list, apply off-axis stereographic rendering, and render the content in the even and odd columns for the left respectively right eye.
+We generate a perspective with respect to the head position as described in Section 4.
+Figure 5 shows an example of a pair of stereoscopic half images.
+The images can be viewed with eyes focussed at infinity in order to get a stereoscopic impression.
+Figure 6 shows a screenshot of a desktop with mono- as well as stereoscopic content in anaglyph mode.